SEO

 • Yelp, industry directories, local business listings

-You don't need dozens of low-quality listings — you need 5–10 reputable ones.
+You don't need dozens of low-quality listings.
+You need 5–10 reputable ones.

 6) Local search behavior: mobile-first